-For full copies of policiesgo to:
+For full copies of policies go to:

-The following sections provide information, regarding some of the areas of school life which contribute towards our safe and happy learning environment.
+The following sections provide information, regarding some of the areas of school life, which contribute towards our positive and purposeful learning environment.

 Attendance

 We regard attendance as being an important issue.
 This reflects our view that education is crucial to every child.
 We are committed to helping our pupils understand that: